curiouselectric/WindSensor/README.md

 Returns: "aaWSA0:3.00#"  // Where 3.00 is the data

 ## Wind Speed data minimum:
-Request: “aaI0WSMN#”  - does not matter what averaging period. min/max are just the min/max seen at max data rate.
+Request: “aaI0WSMN#”  - does not matter what averaging period. min/max are just the min/max seen.

 Returns: "aaWSMN:3.00#"  // Where 3.00 is the data

 ## Wind Speed data maximum:
-Request: “aaI0WSMX#”  - does not matter what averaging period. min/max are just the min/max seen at max data rate.
+Request: “aaI0WSMX#”  - does not matter what averaging period. min/max are just the min/max seen.

 Returns: "aaWSMX:3.00#"  // Where 3.00 is the data